 CST's Technical Direction internship offers professional experience for qualified college students and recent graduates who are actively pursuing careers in technical direction and construction for the stage.
 Working in conjunction with the Technical Direction team, interns are entrusted with a great deal of responsibility and are given challenging, hands-on work that directly furthers the build of upcoming productions.
 Interns receive one-on-one mentoring from the Scenery Department staff, complimentary tickets to Chicago Shakespeare productions during the internship, and a weekly travel stipend.
 Throughout the internship, in a seminar series designed exclusively for interns, staff members from across the company illuminate the workings of a large arts organization and offer guidance to career paths ahead with personalized cover letter/resume/interview coaching.

-The Technical Direction Internship will begin in late May and run through July.
+The Technical Direction Internship may begin as early as late August and run through November.
 The exact start and end dates of the internship are negotiable.
-Though the intern’s hours can be fairly flexible ranging from part to full time, all internship candidates must be available to work a minimum of 24 hours per week for 6 weeks in order for this experience to be a worthwhile educational endeavor.
+Though the intern's hours can be fairly flexible ranging from part to full time, all internship candidates must be available to work a minimum of 24 hours per week for 6 weeks in order for this experience to be a worthwhile educational endeavor.

 Desired Skills and Experience: